-Dr David Atkins joined the University of Suffolk in autumn of 2018 as Lecturer in Psychology for the School of Psychology and Education.
+Dr David Atkins joined the University of Suffolk in autumn of 2018 as Lecturer in Psychology within the School of Social Sciences and Humanities.

 Foundations of Social and Developmental Psychology